 UPDATE: Check out info about some traditions and superstitions in the US and France in the comments below…

-This artilce was posted on Thursday, February 11th, 2010 at 7:48 pm and is filed under Anniversary Gifts, Bonfire Night, Christingle, Christmas, Countries & Cultures, Customs and Traditions, Easter, Easter Eggs, England, English, First Footing, Folk Lore, Gift Giving, Gift Ideas, Guy Fawkes Night, Holidays Around the World, Ireland, Languages, Mama Lisa, May Day, Maypole Dancing, New Years, Pancake Day, Recommendations, Scotland, Shrove Tuesday, St. Andrew's Day, St. David's Day, St. George's Day, St. Patrick's Day, Superstitions, United Kingdom, Wales, Wedding Anniversaries, Wedding Gifts, Weddings, Weddings.
+This article was posted on Thursday, February 11th, 2010 at 7:48 pm and is filed under Anniversary Gifts, Bonfire Night, Christingle, Christmas, Countries & Cultures, Customs and Traditions, Easter, Easter Eggs, England, English, First Footing, Folk Lore, Gift Giving, Gift Ideas, Guy Fawkes Night, Holidays Around the World, Ireland, Languages, Mama Lisa, May Day, Maypole Dancing, New Years, Pancake Day, Recommendations, Scotland, Shrove Tuesday, St. Andrew's Day, St. David's Day, St. George's Day, St. Patrick's Day, Superstitions, United Kingdom, Wales, Wedding Anniversaries, Wedding Gifts, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 9 Responses to “Holiday Traditions, Giftgiving and Superstitions in the UK”